 The ideal technique for driving on soft ground and dry sand requires the vehicle to be kept moving at all times; soft ground and sand causes excessive drag on the wheels, resulting in a rapid loss of motion once driving momentum is lost.
-For this reason, gear changing (particularly on manual gearbox vehicles) should be avoided.
+For this reason, gear changing should be avoided.